What we did:

 One Pure Skies 9000 system was installed inside the factory.
 The installation consisted of one Pure Skies base station and a third party air quality monitors (Airveda Pvt.
 Ltd., Delhi).

-The system was configured to handle particulate pollutants (PM10 and PM2.5) and common pollutant gases (NOx, SOx) across the entire campus of the plant – approximately 100 acres.
+The system was configured to handle particulate pollutants (PM10 and PM2.5).

-Outdoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real time data for optimizing the smart technology in each Pure Skies unit.
+Outdoor air pollutant levels were monitored continuously at appropriate locations inside the plant to help the customer understand the efficacy of Pure Skies, as well as to provide real-time data.

 The plant manager and EHS head were given secure logins to view their property’s air quality data on a convenient app.